 A decentralized assessment system:

 The FDA doesn’t even publish adverse event rates.
 They make you guess.
 The framework tells you “12% of patients got headaches, 3% were severe, 0.1% discontinued treatment.”
 That’s not less safe than the current system.
-That’s actually having safety data.
+That’s actually safer.
+You have real safety data instead of guessing.

 Treatment Rankings